Readme-Workflows/recent-activity/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Readme-Workflows/recent-activity?label=Latest%20Version)

 - To get started, first make sure you add `<!--START_SECTION:activity-->` somewhere in your README.md file.
 This is where the list will appear when the action started.
+See [below](#options) for more clear description for them.
 - Next should you now move on to creating a new Workflow.
 In this example we create `.github/workflows/update-readme.yml`
 - Now edit the YAML file and add the following content to it: